vivid-planet/comet/.changeset/olive-comics-knock.md

 ]
 ```

-**2 option:**
+**Second option: Configure logging**

-With the second option, there is the opportunity to add a callback function called `filterRequest`.
-This function provides the ability to disable logging for various functionalities.
+Use the `filterRequest` to prevent logging for specific requests.
+For instance, one may filter requests for system users.

 ```ts
 imports: [